Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Conclusion

 \section{Conclusion}

-The paper aims to theoretically investigate the expected running time of the ($\lambda$+$\lambda$)-ENAS algorithm with various operators, so that the algorithm parameters and operators effectively supporting its running can be appropriately scheduled in advance.
-The theoretical investigation has been achieved by estimating the lower bound of the EHT through the proposed CEHT-ENAS framework.
+The paper aims to investigate the method of integrating theory and experiment to estimate the expected running time of the ($\lambda$+$\lambda$)-ENAS algorithm with various operators, so that the minimum number of generations for algorithms can be appropriately scheduled in advance.
+The investigation has been achieved by estimating the lower bound of the EHT through the proposed CEHT-ENAS method.
 Specifically, in the proposed CEHT-ENAS, we present the common configuration to encode the complex structure of deep architectures and then introduce the partition method to measure the progress.
-Following, we give five lemmas to estimate the transition probabilities of different mutation operators under binary encoding and combination encoding mechanisms.
-By exploiting the CEHT-ENAS framework, the lower bounds of EHT regarding ($\lambda$+$\lambda$)-ENAS using different mutation operators are derived.
-Particularly, two theorems are given from the perspective of one-bit mutation, i.e., Theorems~\ref{theorem:CEHTENAS_M1} and~\ref{theorem:CEHTENAS_M2}, and two theorems are given from the perspective of multi-bit mutation (including bitwise mutation), i.e., Theorems~\ref{theorem:CEHTENAS_M3} and~\ref{theorem:CEHTENAS_M5}.
-Based on the proposed theorems, one case in terms of a particular NAS problem is studied to demonstrate the effectiveness of the proposed framework.
-We obtain the theoretical results through the case study and compare them with experimental results.
-The results show that, on the NAS-Bench-101 architecture searching problem, the ``bit-based fair mutation" strategy outperforms the ``offspring-based fair mutation" strategy in the ($\lambda$+$\lambda$)-ENAS algorithms using one-bit mutation operators.
-For ($\lambda$+$\lambda$)ENAS algorithms using multipoint mutation operators, the bitwise mutation operator usually outperforms the $q$-bit mutation operator.
-As a consequence, we are able to gain insight toward the relationship between some algorithmic features and problem characteristics, and thus, move closer toward the ultimate goal of guiding the design of new ENAS algorithms in practice using theoretical insight.
-To the best of our knowledge, this is the first work focusing on the theoretical analysis of ENAS algorithms.
-However, further studies are needed in analyzing the ENAS algorithm on more complex problems.
-The study presented in this paper serves as a solid and necessary foundation for such future work.
+Following, we give five lemmas to estimate the transition probabilities of different mutation operators under binary encoding and combination encoding methods.
+Furthermore, the paper provides the mathematical analysis of the lower bounds of EHT regarding ($\lambda$+$\lambda$)-ENAS using different mutation operators.
+Specifically, two theorems are given from the perspective of one-bit mutation, i.e., Theorems~\ref{theorem:CEHTENAS_M1}-\ref{theorem:CEHTENAS_M2}, and two theorems are given from the perspective of multi-bit mutation (including bitwise mutation), i.e., Theorems~\ref{theorem:CEHTENAS_M3}-\ref{theorem:CEHTENAS_M5}.
+In addition, we utilize the surface fitting method to obtain the bounds of the population distribution, and the bounds of EHT were further estimated by using the proposed theorems.
+The case study confirms that the lower bound on EHT of ENAS can be effectively estimated by the proposed method of integrating theory and experiment.
+The results presented here can be viewed as an initial exploration of analyzing the running time of the ENAS algorithm with mutation.